-In this age of global connectivity, protecting your business's assets and data is more important than ever.
+In this age of global connectivity, protecting your business’s assets and data is more important than ever, which is why your business needs a strong firewall.
 Almost all businesses are connected to the Internet for a wide variety of services.
 These include email, search, social media, and cloud storage.
-While much of this traffic is outbound, the fact is that the same Internet connection also allows inbound traffic.
-That is where having a strong hardware- or software-based firewall comes into play.
-You can use it to protect your business network from unauthorised access.

 1. A Firewall Is Your First Line of Defence against Hackers and Other Unauthorised External Users